Climate History & the Cryosphere

 Part C: Ocean Impacts

 Water is unique among Earth's natural materials.
-In addition to the essential role it plays in supporting life, it covers a large portion of our planet and has a freezing/melting point that is fairly close to Earth's average temperature.
+In addition to the essential role it plays in supporting life, water covers a large portion of our planet and has a freezing/melting point that is fairly close to Earth's average temperature.
 This results in water being present in both liquid and solid forms on Earth's surface, depending on location.
 Relatively small changes in Earth's average temperature dramatically increase or decrease the amount of Earth's snow and ice.
 Earth's average temperature today is just a few degrees warmer than it was during the last glaciation, when a large area of the northern United States was buried under 3 to 4 kilometers of ice.

 Use the interactive below to explore how glacial ice and sea level have changed over the last 450,000 years of Earth's history.